 Bands That Use Drop A

-We hope you have enjoyed our exploration of drop A tuning.
+I hope you have enjoyed this exploration of drop A tuning.
 This is a great tool for guitarists of all levels to add to their arsenal.
 With the help of this guide, we hope you feel more comfortable learning and using drop A in your music.